An Enhanced Projection Pursuit Tree Classifier with Visual Methods for Assessing Algorithmic Improvements: Background to PPtree

 \section{Background to PPtree}

 Figure~\ref{fig-diag} illustrates the original PPtree algorithm for \(G=3\).
-Starting from the optimal projection, the green group-having the most distant mean---is relabeled as \(g_1^*\), while the orange and violet groups are combined and relabeled as \(g_2^*\).
+Starting from the optimal projection, the left-side, most distant, cluster (green circles) is relabeled as \(g_1^*\), while the other two clusters are combined and relabeled as \(g_2^*\).
 A second projection vector is then computed using all observations, following the same procedure applied to these two new super-groups.
 A split point is determined using one of the predefined rules, and observations are assigned to branches by comparing their projected values to the cutoff.

-The algorithm computes a split point using one of several methods and the observations are allocated to groups based on whether their projected values fall below or above the cutoff.
+The algorithm computes a split point using one of several methods, and the observations are allocated to groups based on whether their projected values fall below or above the cutoff.
 Since \(g_1^*\) contains only one of the original classes, the left branch becomes a terminal node.
 Because \(g_2^*\) still includes two original classes, the procedure is recursively repeated on the right branch.

 There are eight different rules available for computing the split point on a given projection.
 Let \(\bar{\mathbf{x}}_g\), \(\mathbf{x}_g^{med}\), \(s_g\), \(IQR_g\), and \(n_g\) denote the mean, median, standard deviation, interquartile range, and sample size of group \(g\), respectively.
 Table~\ref{tbl-rules} summarizes the formulas used to calculate the split point value, \(c\), under each rule.